 That’s why we’re starting with the basics, like how many ounces are in a shot of espresso.
-We’ll answer that question and cover a lot of other espresso-related things you’ll need to know By the end of this article, you’ll practically be a professional barista!
+The short answer is that there is one fluid ounce or 30 milliliters in a single shot of espresso.
+The typical ratio is one ounce of water to 7 grams of coffee.
+We’ll dive deeper into that and cover a lot of other espresso-related things you’ll need to know By the end of this article, you’ll practically be a professional barista!

-How many ounces in a shot of espresso?
+How many ounces are in a shot of espresso?

 Espresso is an extremely concentrated type of coffee, made using machines that combine high pressure, hot water, and tightly packed (tamped) coffee grounds.
 Pulling a single shot of espresso takes one fluid ounce of water (that’s 30 milliliters, not the 28 grams of a non-fluid ounce).
 You’ll also need 7 grams of finely-ground coffee beans.